lattenwald/erl-tdlib/README.md

 Fetch `app_id` and `app_hash` at https://my.telegram.org/apps

-There we will consider use following placeholders:
+In this example we will use following placeholders:

  * `app_id` : `34567`
  * `app_hash` : `qwertyasdfgh123456qweytr`